attack68/rateslib/docs/source/u_splines.rst

 - 2028-1-1: 0.911

 We seek a spline interpolator for these points.
-The basic concept is to construct a :class:`PPSpline` and then solve for the b-spline coefficients using the logarithm of the discount factors at the given dates.
+The basic concept is to construct a :class:`PPSplineF64` and then solve for the b-spline coefficients using the logarithm of the discount factors at the given dates.
 In fact, we add two conditions for a **natural spline** which is to suggest that curvature at the endpoint is minimised to zero, i.e. we set the second derivative of the spline to zero at the endpoints.
 This